-- 9. For our two players, make sure that "Target Device" is set to "MegaVoice Envoy S, 2S, ST or 2ST" on the "Target Device" tab. - 10.
+- 10. For our two players, make sure that "Target Device" is set to "MegaVoice Envoy S, 2S, ST or 2ST" on the "Target Device" tab. - 11.
 Next, click on the "Output Options" tab (circled in red).
-You will get a screen like thatbelow.
+You will get a screen similar to that below.

-When "New Project" is used, most of the project tabs, SaberCopy will suggest values from the last project opened as defaults.
+On most of the project tabs, SaberCopy will suggest values from the last project opened as defaults.
 It is always a good idea to verify the settings on each of the tabs to make sure they are what you want any time you begin a new project.

-11. The "Folder Options" and "File Options" sections of the screen are addressed in more detail in 2: Loading a Companion Player.
+12. The "Folder Options" and "File Options" sections of the screen are addressed in more detail in 2: Loading a Companion Player.

-- 12. Now click on the "Copy and Check" tab.
-See screen imagebelow. - 13.
-Notice the project name was changed to something meaningful "B1100". - 14.
+- 13. Now click on the "Copy and Check" tab.
+See screen image below. - 14.
+Notice the project name was changed to something meaningful "B1100". - 15.
 In the top left, there are initialization options.
 For this example, we want "Quick Format" which will clear all current contents.

 When either of the format options is chosen, you may also specify the "File System" and "Allocation Unit Size" in the bottom left.
-In most cases, these settings should be left set to "No change" because the player should already be configured properly.
+In the majority of cases, these settings should be left set to "No change" for because the player should already be configured properly.
 You can, however, change it to one of the available choices, but we strongly recommend consulting MegaVoice technical support first.

-- 15. Under "Test Options", we want to execute the "Perform read/write test before copying" and we want the Volume name set to "ENVOY". - 16.
+- 16. Under "Test Options", we want to execute the "Perform read/write test before copying" and we want the Volume name set to "ENVOY". - 17.
 Under "Verification Options" we want to perform some basic verification once the copy completes so we have checked "Verify everything, don't stop on error", "Check file timestamps" and to compare the first 4KB of each file on each player against the same in the source.